 Help – I Lost My SSN!

 One of my foreign clients received a social security number as a child when he and his parents lived in the US for a year.
-Unfortunately, he could not find his SSN – which would help him obtain an Employer Identification Number for the corporation I was forming (Foreign Company Alert: Obtaining an EIN may be your Biggest Challenge in the U.S.).
+Unfortunately, he could not find his SSN – which would help him obtain an Employer Identification Number for the corporation I was forming.
+(See Foreign Company Alert: Obtaining an EIN may be your Biggest Challenge in the U.S.)

 He asked whether I could help him retrieve his SSN.
 Here is what I found.

-One other possibility – I wasn’t sure whether it would work - was that the SSA is represented for benefits payment purposes by Federal Benefits Units in many countries throughout the world.
-However, there was no such Unit in my client’s country.
+One other possibility was that the SSA is represented for benefits payment purposes by Federal Benefits Units in many countries throughout the world.
+I wasn’t sure that would work, but there was no such Unit in my client’s country, anyway.

 So I ended up obtaining an EIN for the corporation with a slightly greater expenditure of time and money than otherwise would have been necessary.
-The good news for the long term is that when my client did eventually visit the US, he was able to confirm his SSN, which will be his for the rest of his life.
+The good news is that when my client did eventually visit the US, he was able to confirm his SSN.
+And that SSN will be his for the rest of his life.

 Dana H. Shultz, Attorney at Law +1 510 547-0545 dana [at] danashultz [dot] com

 This blog does not provide legal advice and does not create an attorney-client relationship.
 If you need legal advice, please contact a lawyer directly.